SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 5. In the **Contact** field, select one of the contacts belonging to the company you selected in step 4.
 You can also start typing to search for the contact name.

-6. Optionally, select a project and/or sale that you want to link the appointment to.
+6. Optionally, select a project and/or sale that you want to link the follow-up to.

-7. Use the **Type** dropdown menu to select an appointment types.
+7. Use the **Type** dropdown menu to select a follow-up type.

 8. Click to select a **Date** and enter a **Time** of day.
 Today's date is automatically inserted, but can be changed.